Atal Pension Yojna: Does it make a good investment?

 Atal Pension Yojna – Does it Make a Good Investment?

 The Finance Minister announced the Atal Pension Yojna (APY) scheme in this year’s budget.
 The scheme was launched in June and chances are you may have also received communication from your bank informing you about this opportunity.
 So is this scheme worth your money?

 The closest parallel for the Atal Pension Yojna are the recurring deposit schemes offered by banks.
 Compared to those, the rate of return on the current scheme looks to be on the lower side.
-However it should also be borne in mind that recurring deposits are available for maximum tenure of about 10 years, while here the investment period is much longer.
+However, it should also be borne in mind that recurring deposits are available for a maximum tenure of about 10 years, while here the investment period is much longer.
 Locking these rates for the long-term can make sense if you expect rates in Indian markets to secularly come down due to systematically lower inflation etc.